danifranco/EM_domain_adaptation/Histogram Matching/README.md

 4) Run all

 This notebook will generate in `out_dir` all `datasets` combination histogram matched images.
 Each combination will be identified first by the folders name.
 First folder indicate which is the Source dataset.
-Inside this folder, multiple ones can be generated, the name has the following format: "(source)_s-t_(target)".
-Inside those folders, the distribution will be as the original one (train, test, train/x, train/y, ...).
+Inside this folder, multiple ones can be generated, the name has the following format: "(source)\_s-t\_(target)".
+Inside those folders, the distribution will be as the original one, including their respective labels (train, test, train/x, train/y, ...).

+---
 ## License
 The copyright of the original `_match_cumulative_cdf` function, we used as a base, is in [LICENSE](LICENSE) .
 This function corresponds to the [scikit implementation](https://github.com/scikit-image/scikit-image/blob/e128e0743bb2cded104654352a13ed5b4e53efb8/skimage/exposure/histogram_matching.py#L4) of the histogram matching.